emmercm/www/src/blog/migrating-existing-repos-to-a-lerna-monorepo.md

 My requirements for any monorepo migration was:

-1. Git history from the previous repositories needs to be preserved.
+1. Preserving git history from the previous repositories.
 I have years of history in each repository that I don't want squashed.
 2. [Renovate](/blog/keep-npm-packages-updated-with-renovate/) needs to keep working on autopilot (after some tweaking, of course).
 3. A CI/CD system needs to be able to keep publishing npm packages individually on autopilot, to dovetail with Renovate.